obradovicsl/mini-docker/README.md

 Fetch a Docker image from the Docker Registry and extract it into our chroot jail so the container has a usable filesystem.

 ### Overview

-At this point, we've isolated the filesystem (using `chroot`) and the process tree (using PID namespaces).
-However, we're still missing the actual content of a container image — the file system that the image provides.
-In this challenge, we'll use the Docker Registry HTTP API to download and unpack a public image like `alpine:latest`.
+At this point, we've isolated the filesystem (using `chroot`) and the process tree (using `PID namespaces`).
+However, from the process's perspective, the current root directory is still empty — if we ran ls, we'd see nothing inside.
+What we're missing is the actual content of a container image — a functional Linux root filesystem with tools and libraries (e.g., from `alpine:latest`).
+In this challenge, we'll use the Docker Registry HTTP API to download and unpack such an image into our jail directory, so that the process sees a complete root filesystem when it starts.

 We'll perform the same steps that a real Docker client does under the hood: